Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/api-specification/design-api-intro.md

     - Pre-conditions: None
     - Parameters: self, language
     - Returns: The specific index (practices[index]) of the requested practice activity

+- getRandomFlash(self, language):
+    - Selects and returns a random flashcard for the specified language.
+    - Pre-conditions: None
+    - Parameters: self, language
+    - Returns: The specific index (practices[index]) of the requested flashcard activity

 - updateUserQuiz(self, username, quiz):
     - Updates the user's quiz score in the user collection.
     - Pre-conditions: None
     - Parameters: self, username, quiz
     - Returns: A successful call to the database when a specific user score is updated

+- readUserProgress(self, username):
+    - Reads the user's conditions and prints out the user's contents of their progress from the database.
+    - Pre-conditions: None
+    - Parameters: self, username
+    - Returns: Prints a success string if the client can print the user's progress in the database

 - get_all_users(self):
     - Selects and returns all of the users regardless of language
     - Pre-conditions: None
     - Parameters: self
     - Returns: The array of all users

+- get_random_fill_in_the_blank_set(self, language):
+    - Selects and returns a random fill-in-the-blank set of any language
+    - Pre-conditions: None
+    - Parameters: self, language
+    - Returns: The array of all fill-in-the-blank sets

 ## VocabQuiz
 ### Class Purpose: